Unity-Technologies/ProjectAuditor/Documentation~/Settings.md

 <a name="Settings"></a>
-# This is a placeholder
+# Overview
+This view reports all Project Settings diagnostics.